Bhargavikakarla/basic_html/README.md

 # basic_html
-This is my first repository on basics of html
+This is my first repository on basics of html.
+I will learn this.